 - ½ tsp salt

 - 2 tsp finely chopped chives (optional)

-- Place all of the ingredients, except the salt and chives, in a small mixing bowl.
-Beat with a wire whisk until smooth.
+- Place tahini and warm water in a medium sized mixing bowl and beat with a wire whisk or fork until smooth.

 - If it's too thick, beat in another 2-3 teaspoons of warm water.

 - Stir in the chopped chives, if using.